 LFMC Food Grade colors available Orange, Black, Blue, Green, Purple, Red,

 White and Yellow.

-17. Can SEALTITE® be stored in an outside Conex container
+17. Can SEALTITE® conduit be stored in an outside Conex container?

-Long term storage in a closed CONEX Container is not recommended.
+Long term storage of conduit in a CONEX container is not recommended.

 18. Do you have Material Safety Data Sheets for your products?